osteele/hackingthelibrary.org/src/pages/assignments/day-25.md

 1. [The Broken Window Theory](https://blog.codinghorror.com/the-broken-window-theory/), Jeff
    Atwood, June 23, 2005.
-2. Read (at least) *one* of the articles below (depending on your interest).
+2. Read (at least) *one* of the articles below.
+(You may want to at least skim other articles related to the same topic.)
 Be prepared to tell the class something about it and how or whether it relates to our projects.

 ### Topics